dd32/td-gh-ex/readme.txt

 - Fixed PHP notice in comments
 - Add to the styles the default style.css
 - Fixed the custom logo function

+= Version 1.2.4 =
+- Added the latest FontAwesome library
+- Fixed some styles
+- Fixed a minor error in category breadcrumb